corker/FluentProjections/README.md

 What?
 ====

-With this project I want to minimize an effort to define event denormalizers and I want to provide a semantic way of doing it.
+With this project I want to minimize an effort on defining event denormalizers by providing a semantic way of doing it.
 I beleive it's great if I just type something like "On a concert created event add a new projection with a concert date and title" and a computer could translate the text into a workable code for me.
 What do you think?

 How?
 ====